 What should I expect on my first visit?
-On your first visit, Nate will take time to get to know your medical history and discuss your personal challenges and goals.
-He will perform a thorough evaluation which may include specific assessments, tests, and/or taking measurements.
-Nate will then design and begin to immediately implement a program fully customized for you.
+On your first visit, your Physical Therapist will take time to get to know your medical history and discuss your personal challenges and goals.
+They will perform a thorough evaluation which may include specific assessments, tests, and/or taking measurements.
+Your Physical Therapist will then design and begin to immediately implement a program fully customized for you.
 Please note, it is a good idea to arrive 15 minutes early for your first visit to allow time for completing any necessary paperwork.

 What types of treatments may I receive?
-The treatments you receive will depend on Nate’s evaluation and discussion with you.
-Most of Nate’s plans of care include manual therapy techniques, biomechanical and neuromuscular re-education, therapeutic exercise, electrical stimulation, blood flow restriction therapy, kinesiology taping and functional training in sport, work, or home-related tasks.
+The treatments you receive will depend on the initial evaluation and discussion with you.
+Most of our plans of care include manual therapy techniques, biomechanical and neuromuscular re-education, therapeutic exercise, electrical stimulation, blood flow restriction therapy, kinesiology taping and functional training in sport, work, or home-related tasks.

 How long will my visits last?
 Your first visit will last approximately 45-60 minutes.
 Follow-up appointments vary in length and are dependent upon the type of injury, complexity of the case, and level of rehabilitation.
 Usually, follow-up appointments last approximately 60 minutes, but are occasionally shorter or longer.

 How is my progress measured?
-Nate will quantify and qualify your physical deficits during your first visit.
-At certain intervals and as required throughout your program, Nate will conduct complete reevaluations.
-He will then compare new measurements with your baseline measurements to demonstrate objective and subjective improvements.
+Your Physical Therapist will quantify and qualify your physical deficits during your first visit.
+At certain intervals and as required throughout your program, they will conduct complete reevaluations.
+Your Physical Therapist will then compare new measurements with your baseline measurements to demonstrate objective and subjective improvements.